eusideginG/Vue3App/README.md

 Do not forget to add **"/dishes"** to your url to display the dishes

 ## In detail
 This is a restaurant application that allows customers to view the menu and place orders.
 Customers can see all the dishes offered by the restaurant and filter them based on preferences like allergies, dietary choices, and price.
-The filters will display all available options for each selected filter.
 Customers can also add desired dishes to their cart and proceed with the order, leaving any additional comments they may have for consideration.

 To display a dish: click on the **question mark (!)** button, at the top right of the card of your desired dish.
 To change the quantity of your dish: change the number input (below and left of the dish description).